 Serving on CASA has allowed me to understand more about Agnes Scott’s commitment to academic excellence.
 While serving on the committee, we have examined several topics, including the degree completion program, the "three-things" policy, and student petitions.
 My dedication to academic excellence in my own classroom makes service on CASA a natural fit with my interests and pursuits.

 I will continue to serve on committees throughout my career to further connect myself to my colleagues and to the college.
 There are other committees that would fit with my interests and talents.
 I will continue to make those talents available through service at Agnes.

-I also currently serve as a co-Director for the Neuroscience Program at Agnes Scott.
-During this year as a co-Director, the faculty have worked together to enhance the major requirements based on the requirements for graduate school and medical schools.
-We have worked towards enhancing our introductory neuroscience sequence.
-We are also working on a research competition for our students and potential funding for the program.
+I currently serve as a co-Director for the Neuroscience Program at Agnes Scott.
+During my time as a co-Director for the past year and a half, the faculty have worked together to enhance the major requirements based on the requirements for graduate school and medical schools.
+We have worked towards enhancing our introductory neuroscience sequence including the addition of major skill requirements to both semesters of the introductory series.
+We are also working on a research competition for our students and potential funding for scholarships through a grant to the NSF.
 We have updated the Neuroscience program website with more useful information, and we are working on involving more of students in research experiences.
 This service is at the intersection of serving Agnes and Neuroscience.
 As such, it is one of the most exciting service opportunities I have the privilege of working on.